 While At Port

 During the cruise there were several stops of which was in Mexico one in the Bahamas and one in Honduras.
 Each of these respective countries had varying levels of what they enforced when it came to preventing the spread of COVID. all of which required that you had to wear your mask out in public unless you were eating or drinking.
 In some cases like in Mexico you actually had to wear your mask even if you were outside.
 One of the places that we went to in Mexico actually did temperature checks on the wrist and required that you sanitize your hand before entry.
 When it came to the Honduras and the Bahamas I did not experience temperature checks or as many hand sanitizing stations or availability like it was in Mexico.
-Obviously this has something to do with the availability of said items to prevent the spread of COVID blood I believe a lot of that had to do with the leadership of said countries and how they perceive COVID.
+Obviously this has something to do with the availability of said items to prevent the spread of COVID but I believe a lot of that had to do with the leadership of said countries and how they perceive COVID.

 Can you take a cruise during COVID?
 Yes you can.

 Is it advisable to do so?
 Probably not but if you do choose to do so like my wife and I did, be sure that you do everything that is necessary to prevent you from Catching it including wearing your mask and sanitizing and washing your hands regularly if not more often than you are normally used to.